You want smart political talk without the meltdowns?

 Scares me a lot.

-He said it would be a big mistake, both legally and politically to indict former President Trump over the stormy Daniels, quote, hush money scandal.
+He said it would be a big mistake both legally and politically to indict former President Trump over the stormy Daniels, quote, hush money scandal.

 This is what he said.

-He said the law that Trump allegedly violated is quote a misdemeanor, potentially charging the former president for an incident that occurred almost seven years ago.
+He said the law that Trump allegedly violated is, quote, a misdemeanor, potentially charging the former president for an incident that occurred almost seven years ago.

-He said now the DA may try to elevate the crime to a felony by claiming the intent to defraud included an intent to commit or conceal a second crime, and that one being a violation of New York State election law.
+He said now the DA may try to elevate the crime to a felony by claiming the intent to defraud included an intent to commit or conceal a second crime, and that one being a violation of New York state election law.

-They would argue that the payoff was done to protect the campaign and effectively became An improper donation.
+They would argue that the payoff was done to protect the campaign and effectively became an improper donation.

-He said, putting aside how long ago this happened, he said putting aside the fact that the Manhattan DA's office under a different DA examined the case in 2018 and decided not to move forward with it, putting aside the fact that the new DA, Alvin Bragg, was in office for over a year before he seemed to suddenly become interested in this old case, put aside that it would also be really hard, a really hard legal case.
+He said, putting aside how long ago this happened, he said, putting aside the fact that the Manhattan DA's office under a different DA examined the case in 2018 and decided not to move forward with it, putting aside the fact that the new DA, Alvin Bragg, was in office for over a year before he seemed to suddenly become interested in this old case, put aside that it would also be really hard, a really hard legal case.

-The effort at making it a felony would be a novel legal theory and proving that the payment was made for the purposes of protecting the campaign as opposed to say protecting him from his wife Melania finding out would be difficult.
+The effort at making it a felony would be a novel legal theory and proving that the payment was made for the purposes of protecting the campaign as opposed to, say, protecting him from his wife, Melania, finding out would be difficult.

-Uh Joe, thank you for uh being with us.
+Joe, thank you for being with us.

-It's not a misdemeanor, it's not a crime.
+It's not a misdemeanor.

 There's no misdemeanor.

-And and that's what really makes this outrageous.
+And that's what really makes this outrageous.

 Period.